Boris-Em/ColorKit/README.md

 ---

-### Color Difference
+### Color Difference (DeltaE)

 Perceptual color difference / comparaison is a common problem of color science.
 It simply consists of calculating how different two colors look from each other, to the human eye.
+This is commonly referenced as the DeltaE.

 **ColorKit** makes it a breaze to compare two colors.